samschott/maestral/README.md

 provide a client for platforms and file systems that are no longer directly supported by Dropbox.

-Maestral currently does not support Dropbox Paper, the management of Dropbox teams and the management of shared folder settings.
+Maestral currently does not support Dropbox Paper, the management of Dropbox teams, and the management of shared folder settings.
 If you need any of this functionality, please use the Dropbox website or the official client.
 Maestral does support syncing multiple Dropbox accounts and excluding local files from sync with a ".mignore" file.

-The focus on "simple" file syncing does come with advantages: on macOS, the Maestral App bundle is significantly smaller than the official Dropbox app (20 MB vs 290 MB) and uses much less memory (100 MB vs 800 MB for a medium sized Dropbox on macOS).
+The focus on "simple" file syncing does come with advantages: on macOS, the Maestral App bundle is significantly smaller than the official Dropbox app (20 MB vs 290 MB) and uses much less memory (100 MB vs 800 MB for a medium-sized Dropbox on macOS).
 The memory usage will depend on the size of your synced Dropbox folder and can be further reduced when running Maestral without a GUI.